 When comparing Box and Microsoft OneDrive, you’ll find that Box works better for enterprise users who have unlimited storage needs, while OneDrive gives individuals and small businesses a better collection of storage tiers.

 For those who use the Microsoft 365 Office apps, OneDrive integrates closely with those apps, making it a good choice for many people.

-Both Box and OneDrive simplify the process of synching your files between the local hard drive and the cloud storage area.
-However OneDrive has a few more advanced features for synching files versus Box, including the ability to download a file from cloud storage to the local hard drive only for the length of time someone works on it, before deleting it from the hard drive and moving it back to the cloud, which conserves hard drive space.
+Both Box and OneDrive simplify the process of syncing your files between the local hard drive and the cloud storage area.
+However, OneDrive has a few more advanced features for syncing files versus Box, including the ability to download a file from cloud storage to the local hard drive only for the length of time someone works on it, before deleting it from the hard drive and moving it back to the cloud, which conserves hard drive space.

 For those seeking only free cloud storage, Box provides up to 10 GB of storage, while OneDrive limits users to 5 GB.
 However, if you are someone who subscribes to Microsoft 365 Office apps, you automatically receive 1 TB of OneDrive storage with the price of the Microsoft 365 Office subscription service.